-Obviously, the phone conversation has neither of these drawbacks – and provides a steady, uninterrupted and focussed means of communication, robust enough not to be prone to outages and screen freeze, and free from the distractions of the ‘almost eye contact’ outlined above.
+By contrast, the phone conversation provides a steady, uninterrupted and focussed means of communication, robust enough not to be prone to outages and screen freeze, and free from the distractions of the ‘almost eye contact’ because we are never looking directly into a webcam.
 But how do we manage, in counselling, without any visuals at all?

 An image as a starting point